mcneel/developer.rhino3d.com/content/en/guides/eto/control-properties/_index.md

 ## Visible

 Controls are by default visible, but can be made invisible with `Visible = false`.
 When a control is invisible it still exists.
-It will not recieve any events such as mouse of keyboard, and may not be considered when the control layout is calculated.
+It will not receive any events such as mouse of keyboard, and may not be considered when the control layout is calculated.
 Note that the dialog defaults to different size than when the button is visible.

 {{< row >}}
 {{< column >}}